SiddhantAttavar/Tic-Tac-Terminator/README.md

-# NPS-INR-Grade-11-CS-Project
+# Tic-Tac-Terminator
-A TicTacToe bot that cannot lose
+A TicTacToe bot that cannot lose.